andreinagy/Moltin-Swift-API-Tutorial/README.md

 Authorization: Bearer followed_by_the_valid_access_token_XXX
 ```

-To exemplify this concept, we'll use a *products* endpoint.
+To exemplify this concept, we'll use the *products* endpoint.
 The list of products can be accessed using a GET request made to ` https://api.molt.in/v1/products`.
-In the tutorial we aim to show that a *400* response is received when the token is not available and a *200* response is received when the header is properly formed.
+This tutorial aims to show that a *400* response is received when the token is not available and a *200* response is received when the header is properly formed.

 ![Products Success](moltin-products-success.gif)

 ### Using an expired token

 When the token expires, any following API call will receive a result similar to:

 ```js
 {
   "status":false,